SB01 Manual Superlative™

 The SB01 is powered by a rechargeable battery.
 To turn the synth on, slide the power switch on the left corner of the unit towards the right.
 The power LED above the TUNE knob will light amber.

-If the unit is low on battery, the LED above the TUNE knob will begin blinking at the rate of the LFO.
-If depleted, the LED will flash but the synth will not play until charged again.
+• If the synth is low on battery, the power LED will begin blinking at the rate of the LFO.

 Checking Battery Level